poojaharihar03/SuperSpeechSaga/Life of a Prison Guard - Duty and Decisions/README.md

 *Morning Briefing:*

 **Bob:** "Welcome to Stonewall, Alex.
 This is more than simply a job; it is your responsibility.
 You'll be dealing with hardened criminals as well as the occasional inadvertent intruder.
-Keep your eyes open and your mind alert Looking forward to work with you Alex.
-"Come with me,I'll show you around."
+Keep your eyes open and your mind alert Looking forward to working with you, Alex.
+"Come with me, I'll show you around."

 *Tour of the Prison:*